mrsharp-milken/cs50-workspace/README.md

 <br/>

-4. [Sign up for a Github Account](https://github.com/signup) using your personal email! (you'll want access to it after you graduate)
+5. [Sign up for a Github Account](https://github.com/signup) using your personal email! (you'll want access to it after you graduate)

 <br/>

 <br/>

-5. Download the `mrsharp-student` VSCodium Profile [clicking the download button at this link](https://github.com/mrsharp-milken/cs50-workspace/blob/main/mrsharp-student.code-profile) - this will help us install and setup all of the important extensions and settings for you after we import it.
+6. Download the `mrsharp-student` VSCodium Profile [clicking the download button at this link](https://github.com/mrsharp-milken/cs50-workspace/blob/main/mrsharp-student.code-profile) - this will help us install and setup all of the important extensions and settings for you after we import it.
 <img width="1190" height="344" alt="Screenshot 2025-09-07 at 8 03 34 PM" src="https://github.com/user-attachments/assets/1029b7dd-05bd-4ea1-b280-e61c74c7fcc3" />

-6. Open VSCodium (this is an app you just downloaded), then click the gear icon at the bottom of the left sidebar.
+7. Import the profile and its settings!
+Open VSCodium (this is an app you just downloaded), then click the gear icon at the bottom of the left sidebar.
 Click "Profiles" >> Blue Arrow dropdown next to "New Profile" >> "Import Profile" >> "Select File" and choose the file you just downloaded, with the name `mrsharp-student.code-profile`.
 If it worked, you should see a small loading indicator on the bottom of your VSCodium window.
 <img width="668" height="179" alt="image" src="https://github.com/user-attachments/assets/da9b7e36-fcf6-4b5c-aec4-0f511d0798b2" />

 <br/>

 <br/>

-6. While things are installing, you can come back here to Github and create your own copy of this repository.
+8. While things are installing, you can come back here to Github and create your own copy of this repository.
 Click the green "Use as Template" button in the upper right of [this page](https://github.com/mrsharp-milken/cs50-workspace/tree/no-prior-cs50).
     * Click the green "Use as Template" button in the upper right of this page
     * Use `cs50-workspace` as the repository name
     * **Make sure the repository is Private**